stencila/designa/README.md

 ## Browser Support

-We aim to maintain browser support parity with React, namely popualr browsers according to CanIUse, including IE9 and above.
+We aim to maintain browser support parity with React, namely popular browsers according to CanIUse, including IE9 and above.

 > React supports all popular browsers, including Internet Explorer 9 and